Mingrui-Yu/Mingrui-Yu.github.io/_pages/about.md

 From 10/2023 to 03/2024, I was a visiting student at the [MSC Lab](https://msc.berkeley.edu/) in UC Berkeley, supervised by [Prof. Masayoshi Tomizuka](https://me.berkeley.edu/people/masayoshi-tomizuka/).

 **Research Interest**:
-My research explores pathways towards achieving human-level dexterity for **robotic dexterous manipulation**, attempting to address challenges arising from the diversity of manipulated objects, the high dimensionality of robot motions, and the complexity of physical contacts.
+My research focuses on advancing accurate and deployable **robotic dexterous manipulation** by addressing challenges arising from the diversity of manipulated objects, the high dimensionality of robot motions, and the complexity of physical contacts.
-I believe the most promising solution for dexterous manipulation lies in the elegant integration of rigorous analytical motion computation, self-learning through exploration, and learning from large-scale human demonstrations.
+I believe the most promising path to human-level dexterity lies in the elegant integration of rigorous analytical motion computation, self-learning through exploration, and learning from large-scale human demonstrations.
+My prior research includes dexterous in-hand manipulation, grasping, and deformable object manipulation.

 I am leading an NSFC Youth Student Research Project (for PhD students) / 首批国家自然科学基金青年学生基础研究项目（博士生项目）entitled "Visual-tactile dexterous manipulation of deformable linear objects with a dual-arm robot".